Howard A. Kipnis

-- Trust and Estates Executive Committee of the California Lawyers’ Association (TEXCOM); Managing Editor of the California Trust and Estates Quarterly (the Official Publication of TEXCOM); Litigation and Ethics Subcommittees of TEXCOM; Association of Business Trail Lawyers; San Diego Defense Lawyers Association; California Bankers Association (Member, Bank Counsel Section); former Master, Louis M. Welch American Inns of Court; First Place, Beaudry Moot Court Competition, 1984.
+- Trust and Estates Executive Committee of the California Lawyers’ Association (TEXCOM); former Managing Editor of the California Trust and Estates Quarterly (the Official Publication of TEXCOM); Chair of the Litigation, Ethics and Incapacity Subcommittees of TEXCOM; Association of Business Trail Lawyers; San Diego Defense Lawyers Association; California Bankers Association (Member, Bank Counsel Section); former Master, Louis M. Welch American Inns of Court; First Place, Beaudry Moot Court Competition, 1984.
 Recipient, American Jurisprudence Award in Commercial Law, 1984.
-Extern Law Clerk to Honorable J. Clifford Wallace, Chief Justice, U.S. Court of Appeals, Ninth Circuit, 1983. .
+Extern Law Clerk to Honorable J. Clifford Wallace, Chief Justice, U.S. Court of Appeals, Ninth Circuit, 1983.

 - University of California at Los Angeles (B.S., magna cum laude, 1980).

 Georgetown University Law Center (J.D., cum laude, 1984).
 First Place, Beaudry Moot Court Competition, 1984.
 Recipient, American Jurisprudence Award in Commercial Law, 1984.
 Extern Law Clerk to Honorable J. Clifford Wallace, Chief Justice, U.S. Court of Appeals, Ninth Circuit, 1983.
 Admitted to Bar, 1984 California and U.S District Court, Southern and Central Districts of California; U.S. Court of Appeals, Ninth Circuit.